Canon D30 vs Sony A6500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon D30 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the D30 and A6500 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Sony A6500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon D30 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.